hci-a-if-its-2019/assignment-3-hafidsb/README.md

  - Reason: not yet found

 ### 2. Evaluation Script
-#### The instructions used will still be the same as the previous interview (context inquiry), those are:
+#### The instructions used will use some of the previous interview (context inquiry) instruction, some of those are:
  - Find the website’s contact information
  - Find the complete Atari catalogue in the website
- - Find way to order stuff from Best Electronics in the website

-#### But with additional instruction as well:
+#### And with additional instruction as well:
--
+- Find a way to know how to download the invoice of the purchase

 ### 3. Transcript
 > Provide a summary of what the participant did and said, and what you did and said.